North Carolina Court Records

 How To Find An Inmate In North Carolina?

-Many Counties in North Carolina have their own holding facilities with databases open to the general public.
+Many counties in North Carolina have their holding facilities, and their databases are open to the general public.
 To use this search function, a requestor would need to know the specific county where the inmate is held.

 Searches may be done via each county’s sheriff’s office website or online portals provided by the county.
-For example, in Wake County, a requester may gain access to the records of all persons in custody via the inmate inquiry page provided by the sheriff’s office.
-The page features a list of all persons in custody, including a primary charge and an arrest date.
+For example, in Wake County, a requester may access all persons in custody records via the inmate inquiry page supplied by the sheriff’s office.
+The page lists all persons in custody, including a primary charge and an arrest date.
 Interested persons may also filter the list by last name, first name, middle name, race, age, sex, and booking agency.

 How To Find A Federal Inmate In North Carolina?